Makuzaza/unit_testing/4_phoneProject/phoneRegisterAPI.md

 ## Data

 Data will be in a json file.
-A person can be a data array only ones.
-Names are unique so for example Leila Hökki can-t exist twice in the json.
+A person can be in the data array only once.
+Names are unique so for example Leila Hökki can't exist twice in the json.
 Phone number is unique and can be only once in the json.
-We also assume that the json file is valid and no field is missing.
-An empty phones array is ok, also all persons may be missing so tha data in on empty array.
+We also assume that the json file is valid an no field is missing.
+An empty phones array is ok also all persons may be missing so the data in on empty array.

 ### phones.json